Vegan Chili Sin Carne

 What is chili sin carne?

-Detail shot with shallow focus of woman holding bowl of vegan bean chili and dipping spoon into the foodpin it
+Detail shot with shallow focus of woman holding bowl of vegan bean chili and dipping spoon into the food

 Why you’ll love it